tenowg/MongoOptions/README.md

 .RegisterOptions<FeatureSettings>();
 OR
 .RegisterDiscoveredOptions();
+.AddMongoWatch();
 ```

+AddMongoWatch(): Uses Change Stream from MongoDB to update configs on Database change, your database needs to be a replica set.
+This will be option, as there is also an internal mechanism to handle changes.
+This is mostly useful for Multi server syncing.
+This will be extendable, so look for Redis versions in the near future.

 If you plan on using IOptionsMontor there is one more thing you need to add to your app.